-Table Base Information Population Approach 0 Mathedalow Name Reference ltem Actual / Estimate Source Methodology Assumptions Total revenue less Total costs Table 2.1 Statement of pipeline revenues and 2.1.c Depreciation, Shared Asset Depreciation Actual SAP - Fixed Asset Movement Report (FAMR) and Equipment Register The SGSPAA Group Consolidation support schedule (Business SAP FAMR A detailed FAMR was downloaded from SAP.
-SGSPAA Group Consolidation supporting schedule N/A expenses Combination Adjustments and Goodwill) Depreciation expense was extracted from the SGSPAA Group Consolidation supporting schedule for pipeline assets not included in the SAP FAMR.
+Table Base Information Population Approach 0 Methodology A Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 2.1 Statement of pipeline revenues and expenses 2.1.c Depreciation, Shared Asset Depreciation Actual SAP - Fixed Asset Movement Report (FAMR) and Equipment Register The SGSPAA Group Consolidation support schedule (Business Combination Adjustments and Goodwill) SAP FAMR A detailed FAMR was downloaded from SAP.
+SGSPAA Group Consolidation supporting schedule Depreciation expense was extracted from the SGSPAA Group Consolidation supporting schedule for pipeline assets not included in the SAP FAMR.
 Total depreciation was classified between direct depreciation and shared asset depreciation based on the mapping of the individual assets in the FAMR applied in Table 3.3 Depreciation.
 EGP used the FAMR Asset descriptions, category and equipment register descriptions to map individual assets into specific categories.
 All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity and therefore are reported in the 'Amounts excluding related party transactions' column.
-Reconciling difference between Table 2.1 Depreciation with Tables 3.3.1 & 3.3.2 Current year depreciation
+Reconciling difference between Table 2.1 Depreciation with Tables 3.3.1 & 3.3.2 Current year depreciation N/A